 “Who on earth invited you?”

 “Don’t make eye contact, DON’T MAKE EYE CONTACT…”

 “Please shut up.
 There’s no reason for you to be talking so loud.”

-“You better finish that whole slice of cake you bitch ass ho.
+“You better finish that whole slice of cake.
 I made that.”

 I could go on forever.
 But the galettes are calling…

 Maybe some of you don’t even know what the hell a galette is.
 It’s basically just a freeform pie.
 Hence why I usually opt for making galettes instead of pies because they’re faster and easier to make but taste just as good.
 (Have I mentioned I’m a big kid who needs to eat now?)